 After winning The Masters and taking some time celebrating his 15th major championship, The Big Cat was rusty at the PGA Championship.
 After missing the cut up in New York, Tiger Woods bounced back a couple weeks later to put together a very solid 72-round score at The Memorial.
-There he finished in the top 10 and now he’ll be returning to a course he knows very well.
+There he finished in the top-10 and will now be returning to a course he knows very well.

 Woods won his first U.S. Open at Pebble Beach back in 2000 by a walloping 10 shots.
 When it returned in 2010, Tiger ended up just three shots off the winner.
 If he is anywhere in that ballpark this weekend, the FOX ratings will go through the roof while Twitter will be going nuts with Tiger making a charge at his fourth U.S. Open title.